People are our greatest asset. Wanna buy them?

 “As a result, we will continue to need new qualified employees in coming years.”
 Upholsterers and seamstresses were especially difficult to find, she said, as students were not interested in the job.

-K&H, the Hungarian unit of Belgian KBC Groep NV, said it had also received enquiries from firms seeking better access to skilled workers to help expand their businesses.
+K&H, the Hungarian unit of Belgian KBC Groep NV (KBC.BR), said it had also received enquiries from firms seeking better access to skilled workers to help expand their businesses.

 “The fact that transaction activity has increased in Hungary is a clear signal that executives believe in the growth of their company and that requires securing the necessary resources,” said the bank, Hungary’s second-largest lender by total assets.

-Hugh Owen, a consultant specialising in M&A deals in Central and Southeast Europe, said the market has coined the term ‘acquihires’ to describe takeover deals aimed at acquiring a team with specific expertise.
+Hugh Owen, a consultant specializing in M&A deals in Central and Southeast Europe, said the market has coined the term ‘acquihires’ to describe takeover deals aimed at acquiring a team with specific expertise.

 “The target company had this expertise available, which represented the fundamental value in the transaction,” Ferenc Nagy, Transaction Advisory Services Manager said, adding that such deals were most common in IT services and manufacturing.

-PricewaterhouseCoopers Hungary said a quarter of suppliers it surveyed in the car sector, a mainstay of economic growth, had turned down orders as a result of the labour shortage.
+PricewaterhouseCoopers Hungary said a quarter of suppliers it surveyed in the car sector, a mainstay of economic growth, had turned down orders as a result of the labor shortage.

 One source said similar takeover deals could gather steam, barring any escalation of trade wars between major economies or a slowdown in the German car sector, which accounts for a big chunk of demand for the Eastern European region.